grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

   - **Cumulative functions** - Apply functions on the current row and all preceding rows.
     - **Total** - Calculates the cumulative total up to and including the current row.
     - **Mean** - Calculates the mean up to and including the current row.
-      **Note:** This mode is an experimental feature.
-Engineering and on-call support is not available.
-      - Documentation is either limited or not provided outside of code comments.
-No SLA is provided.
-      - Enable the 'addFieldFromCalculationStatFunctions' in Grafana to use this feature.
-      - Contact Grafana Support to enable this feature in Grafana Cloud.
   - **Window functions** - Apply window functions.
 The window can either be **trailing** or **centered**.
     With a trailing window the current row will be the last row in the window.
     With a centered window the window will be centered on the current row.